cablehead/stacks/README.md

 ## Todo

-- bugs:
-    - nested stacks don't see all items for some reasons
-    - clicking on Copy doesn't work
-    - click on Capture doesn't work
+### To release

+- Clicking trigger in the Actions Modal doesn't trigger the action

+- Copying an item should put it at the top of stacks

+### and then

+- Going to want multi-select to add

-- shift-enter to copy but keep stacks open
+- shift-enter to copy but keep stacks open: maybe

-- Delete inside a stack should just remove the item from the stack
+- or shift-ever: replace

 - Editor
     - access clips while editor is open